 After praising them for a job well-done, it’s hard to say no. But that doesn’t mean your kiddo should get the cookie, especially if there are more good reasons for saying no than saying yes.

 Open-Ended Questions in Sales

-A truly great salesperson doesn’t enter a sales conversation by focusing on getting their prospects to say yes.
+A genuinely great salesperson doesn’t enter a sales conversation by focusing on getting their prospects to say yes.
 Of course, that’s what they probably hope to hear at the end of the conversation.
 But that’s not why they pick up the phone or sit at the table.

 And they do that with questions, but not leading questions!

 When you ask your prospect something like, “don’t you wish that were better?” it’s tough for them to say anything other than “yes.”
 Some of them might give a half-hearted shrug, but most will say, “sure, I wish it were better.”
 Who doesn’t want things to be better?

 - that they want to buy from you,